Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Determination of the resonator parameters

 For the SQUID resonators, we also need to consider the constriction inductance~$L_{\mathrm c}$ that contributes to the total inductance.
-Indeed, comparing Supplementary Figs.~\subref{fig:suppl-lmbd-calibration}{a} and~\subref{fig:suppl-sweetspot-L}{a} reveals that the sweetspot resonance frequency~$\omega_{00}$ of the SQUID resonators reacts considerably stronger to~$B_\parallel$ than the reference resonator frequency~$\omega_0$, highlighting the additional effect of the sweetspot constriction inductance~$L_{\mathrm c0}$.
+Indeed, comparing Supplemental Figs.~\subref{fig:suppl-lmbd-calibration}{a} and~\subref{fig:suppl-sweetspot-L}{a} reveals that the sweetspot resonance frequency~$\omega_{00}$ of the SQUID resonators reacts considerably stronger to~$B_\parallel$ than the reference resonator frequency~$\omega_0$, highlighting the additional effect of the sweetspot constriction inductance~$L_{\mathrm c0}$.
 Using the resonance frequency~$\omega_{0 \mathrm b}$ of the SQUID circuits before cutting the junctions (i.e.~without~$L_{\mathrm c}$), we find

 Before constriction cutting, the resonators were not characterized at the measurement temperature~\qty{2.8}{\kelvin} of the main experiment.
 Hence, we have to infer~$\omega_{0 \mathrm b}$ at that temperature from other data.
-Assuming that the capacitances~$C_{\mathrm{tot}}$ remain unaffected by temperature and that any resonance frequency shift is due to a change in~$L$ caused by a changing~$\lambda_{\mathrm L}$ (analogous to the field-induced shift discussed above), the ratio $\omega_{0 \mathrm b} / \omega_0^{\res 1}$ must be constant with temperature for each SQUID resonator.
+Assuming that the capacitance~$C_{\mathrm{tot}}$ remains unaffected by temperature and that any resonance frequency shift is due to a change in~$L$ caused by a changing~$\lambda_{\mathrm L}$ (as for the field-induced shift discussed above), the ratio $\omega_{0 \mathrm b} / \omega_0^{\res 1}$ must be constant with temperature for each SQUID resonator.
 Thus, using the measured ratio at~\qty{4.2}{\kelvin} as well as $\omega_0^{\res 1}(0)$ at~\qty{2.8}{\kelvin}, we can calculate~$\omega_{0 \mathrm b}(0)$.
 To improve accuracy, we do this both using \res 1 and using~\res 5 as a reference, obtaining values differing by~\qty{\sim 0.05}{\percent}, and use the average.
 Analogously to Eq.~\eqref{eq:L-B-dependence}, we now obtain the field dependence of this frequency

 finally allowing us to calculate~$L_{\mathrm c 0}(B_\parallel)$.
-The resulting field-induced change is depicted in Supplementary Fig.~\subref{fig:suppl-sweetspot-L}{c}.
+The resulting field-induced change is depicted in Supplemental Fig.~\subref{fig:suppl-sweetspot-L}{c}.

 Having determined all resonator inductances, we can calculate the total capacitance of each circuit from Eq.~\eqref{eq:resonance-frequency}.
-All of the zero-field parameter values resulting from this procedure are summarized in Supplementary Table~\ref{tab:suppl-resonator-parameters}.
+All of the zero-field parameter values resulting from this procedure are summarized in Supplemental Table~\ref{tab:suppl-resonator-parameters}.